Budapest–Belgrade railway: Criticism

 Although the section between Budapest and Belgrade will allow a four-hour reduction in travel time, a further travel to the Chinese owned port of Piraeus was, as of 2017, still 2 to 4 days away by train from Belgrade.

-While the Hungarian government classified its analysis for the economic viability of the project for 10 years, estimates in the non-government-owned media estimate the return around 130 to 2400 years based on the current and expected traffic on the line.
+While the Hungarian government classified its analysis of the economic viability of the project for 10 years, estimates by non-government-owned media in Hungary suggest a payoff horizon between 130 and 2400 years based on current and expected traffic on the line.

 Furthermore, the project was criticized for a lack of transparency as the Hungarian government forbade the publication of the contract for the next 10 years.
 This has raised concerns about potential corruption of the most expensive project in the history of Hungarian railways.
 Additionally, the project is viewed by some independent media as a part of the Hungarian and Serbian governments' reorientation away from the EU towards China, with this large non-transparent investment potentially being a way to leverage Chinese influence in these countries.